syncfusion/blazor-docs/src/inputs/range-slider/style.md

----
-title: "Slider Style"
-component: "Slider"
-description: "This section explains the details of the CSS structures in the Blazor Modal Slider."
----

 # CSS structures

 The following content provides the exact CSS structure that can be used to modify the control's appearance based on the user preference.